slint-ui/slint/docs/builtin_elements.md

   defining the position and size of the viewport of the path in path coordinates.
 In the rendered output, the If the `viewbox-width` or `viewbox-height` is less or equal than zero, the viewbox properties are ignored and instead the bounding rectangle of all path elements are used to define the view port.
+* **`clip`** (*bool*): By default, when a path has a view box defined and the elements render outside of it, they are still rendered.
+When this property is set to true, then rendering will be clipped at the boundaries of the view box.
+    This property must be a literal `true` or `false` (default: false)

 #### Path Using SVG commands